aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-10-integration-for-kw-ssh.md

 - kw-ssh
 ---

-`kw-ssh` is a feature in kworkflow that simplifies remote access to machines via SSH.
+The `kw-ssh` is a feature in kworkflow that simplifies remote access to machines via SSH.
 It allows you to execute commands or bash scripts on a remote machine easily.
 Additionally, this feature supports file and directory transfer between local and remote machines.